Single parent’s guide to child safety

 Safety pendants

 Safety pendants are a product that you can attach to your clothing or wear around your neck and help notify your trusted contacts if you fall.
-For example, the Opel pendant has a fall detector emergency call feature.
-When activated, the Medical Alert feature will call up to five contacts and send its location via SMS.
 This product may be particularly helpful for parents who have young babies or toddlers, who are not capable yet of calling emergency services.

 Security cameras